WDD 330: Web Frontend Development II

 Figuring out what went wrong

-Currently if our order fails we get the very descriptive error message "Bad Request".
-Turns out that the server is actually sending back much more information than that, but we are throwing it away by how we are processing our response.
+Currently if the order fails, an error message is sent saying "Bad Request".
+Turns out that the server is actually sending back much more information than that, but it is being discarded because of the current response processing.

 1. Open the ExternalServices.mjs module and take a look at the convertToJson function.
 It should look something like this: